 Yamada: ``I look at the reactions of the people in the room in real time, imagine how they feel, and sometimes even talk to them, and think about mechanisms and devices that will create surprise and excitement.A shortcut to creating a space. is about experiencing space.In order to keep my senses sharp, I spare no time in visiting real places.

-The other day, I went to an exhibition and was blown away by a 90-meter-long piece drawn on an iPad.
-The items displayed in an exhibition are decided in advance, but the way they are displays can greatly affect how the items look and the emotions they evoke.
-I think that by actually experiencing the space, we can find clues to create excitement and thrills."
+I recently visited an exhibition, and I was overwhelmed by a 90-meter-long artwork created on an iPad.
+While the exhibits have predetermined contents, the way they are displays greatly changes how they are perceived and the emotions they evoke.
+I believe that actually experiencing the space can provide clues to creating excitement and wonder."

-A career at the forefront of entertainment space concept design, starting from childhood memories
+Childhood memories are the starting point.
+A career at the forefront of entertainment space concept design

 ▲“Takehiko Inoue’s last manga exhibition”